-Sometime between planting the seeds in a peat pot, and the actual planting date, the bed for the pumpkin seedling should be prepared.
+Sometime between selecting the seeds, and the actual planting date, the bed for your pumpkin plants should be prepared.
 The tips and instructions below, will help you in this very important step.
-If you do not have the time or all of the ingredients to completely prepare your pumpkin patch, do not worry.
+If you do not have the time, or all of the ingredients to completely prepare your pumpkin patch, do not worry.
 You can still grow a very large monster.
-Maybe, you have your own secret methods which work even better.
+And, perhaps you have your own secret methods, which work even better.

 Pumpkin plants need to grow in full sun.
 Select a site for your pumpkin patch that receives as much sunshine as possible.
 As with any garden vegetable, the more sun the better.
 You want to provide the leaves with maximum sunshine.
 The object is to help maximize the photosynthesis process, and therefore, produce the largest plant and fruit.
 Secondly, it helps keep the plant leaves drier earlier in the day and later at night, minimizing the time that moisture and dew is on the leaves.
 In sultry summer nights, this moisture can promote plant disease, a real danger to your crop.

 Some farmers say that the direction of the plant is important and that the vine should grow from East to West.
 However, the maximum sun exposure of the leaves is not impacted by the direction of the vine.
 Another suggestion is that an incline with a southern facing exposure is preferable.
 If your patch is on is a hill, then a southern exposure affords the most hours of sunlight, especially in the waning days of summer, when those final pounds are being added to your fruit, and it’s orange color is brightening.